xpdAcq/xpdSim/README.md

 simon testing a commit

-Install without conda (temporary solution):
+**Step 0: (Recommended)**

-  0. (Recommanded) Create a new conda environment as a sand-box
+Create a new conda environment as a sandbox:`conda create -n name_of_env python=3 ipython`

+Activate this environment: `source activate name_of_env`

+**Step 1: Installation**

+Install with pure git:
   1. Clone both repo: `xpdAcq` and `xpdSim` After clone, there should be two separate directories in your computer
   2. Nevigate to each directory and run `python setup.py install`

-  3. Open a python/ipython section
+Install with conda:
+  1. Under your sandbox environment, type: `conda install -c cl3077 xpdacq xpdsim`

+**Step 2: Testing**

-  4. Run `from bluesky.scan import Count` in python/ipython section.
+Run `from bluesky.scan import Count` in python/ipython section.
 If no exception is raised, these simulators work.